 2023 Student Retention Survey Results

 In most higher education institutions, about a third of all first-year students eventually opt to transfer.
-To delve deeper into the reasons behind such decisions, we carried out a survey in the Fall of 2023.
-The feedback from these students offers crucial insights, paving the way to enhance student persistence and retention.
-Dive into the survey data below and uncover the nuanced perspectives of college students on the act of transferring.
+To delve deeper into the reasons behind such decisions, we surveyed students transferring in the Fall of 2023.
+The feedback offers crucial insights, shedding light on ways to enhance student persistence and retention.
+Dive into the survey data below and uncover the nuanced perspectives involved.

 Download the PDF